Unveiling the Velocity-Space Signature of Ion Cyclotron Damping Using Liouville Mapping: Introduction

 Identifying the physical mechanisms in turbulent plasmas is critical for linking the observed spectral features to the underlying physics.
 Such insight has the potential to enhance our ability to interpret observations of turbulence in space plasmas and is essential to the development of predictive models of the turbulent plasma heating\cite{howes2024fundamental}.
 One approach is to compute the energy transfer rate based on the fluid description using measurements of the field and plasma fluctuations and compare that rate to theoretical predictions for specific processes.
 However, this method often proves inconclusive when multiple turbulent damping mechanisms contribute to the dissipation, especially since those mechanisms generally scale differently with the fundamental parameters of the plasma and turbulence.
 Furthermore, this fluid approach underutilizes the rich phase-space information available in the measured velocity distributions of the plasma species.

 A more effective approach based on kinetic theory is the field-particle correlation (FPC) technique.
 First defined by Klein \& Howes (2016) \cite{klein2016measuring}, the FPC has the mathematical form of a modified statistical correlation between the electric field measurements and particle distribution function collected at one spatial point over an observed time interval \cite{howes2017diagnosing}.
-Physically, the FPC quantifies the velocity-space distribution of the secular energy transfer rate from the electromagnetic field to the particles as a function of the three-dimensional (3V) space of particle velocity.
-These velocity-space distributions are found to display characteristic patterns associated with specific dissipation mechanisms, enabling the identification of specific mechanisms, even if cases where multiple mechanisms are acting coincidently \cite{klein2020diagnosing,afshari2024direct}.
+Physically, the FPC quantifies the velocity-space distribution of the secular energy transfer rate from the electromagnetic field to the particles as a function of the three-dimensional (3D) velocity-space of particle velocity.
+These velocity-space distributions are found to display characteristic patterns that enable the identification of specific mechanisms, even in cases where multiple mechanisms are acting coincidently \cite{klein2020diagnosing,afshari2024direct}.
 More importantly, these patterns associated with well-known wave-particle interactions---such as Landau damping or transit-time damping---persist even in turbulent data, enabling a clear identification of the channels of turbulent energy dissipation \citep{klein2017diagnosing,Howes:2018a,TCLi:2019,klein2020diagnosing,Horvath:2020,chen2019evidence,afshari2021importance,conley2023characterizing,huang2024velocity,afshari2024direct}.

 To determine whether a specific mechanism contributes to the damping of turbulence in a given simulation or observation, one must first discover that mechanism's unique velocity-space signature.
 This is typically achieved through well-controlled simulations where that single mechanism dominates by carefully selecting the simulation parameters.
 The FPC computed from such simulation data reveals a characteristic pattern of the particle energization in velocity space that is then used to identify the mechanism, known as the \emph{velocity-space signature}.
 Once these velocity-space signatures are established for each proposed damping mechanism, we can analyze the given turbulent datasets.
 By computing the FPC from the turbulent data and comparing the resulting velocity-space signature with the known signatures, we can determine which physical mechanisms are active.
 A close match between the turbulent FPC and a known signature provides strong evidence that the corresponding mechanism contributes to energy dissipation in that system.